kaisermann/rolleiflex/README.md

 ## Usage

 * Manually import the `rolleiflex.min.css` file.
-* Import the 'index.styl' and call the `buildRolleiflex()` mixin on one of your .styl files.
+* Import the 'index.styl' and call the `buildRolleiflex(buildGrid:true,buildHelpers:true)` mixin on one of your .styl files.

 ## Inspiration